Did Benedict Arnold betray the Continental Army?

 Peggy Shippen, wife of the infamous traitor Benedict Arnold, conspired with her husband to undermine the American colonists’ fight for independence from Great Britain.

-READ: How do I prepare for CGI interview?
+READ: How do gymnasts qualify for all-around?

 Who is the most infamous traitor in history?